Push Hands Definition

 By using the English terms "Push Hands" and "Free Pushing Hands" German speakers already attribute a special meaning to tuishou and their synonyms "Schiebende Hände", "Klebende Hände", "Schlagende Hände", "Fühlende Hände" and "Zerstreuende Hände".

 All over the globe you find contrasting definitions of tuishou as practitioners interprete the routines in many different ways.
-One popular meaning is this:
+One popular notion is this and we can use it as a starting point:

 Wikipedia´s user generated content reflects the most common notion: